 Share one time you have shown self-management in your own life as a model for students.
-For example, share a time when you had self-management during a situation that is appropriate for a first grader like you were angry because your toy was broken.
-You wanted to scream, but you used your self-management to take deep breaths and calm down.
+For example, share a time when you had self-management during a situation that is appropriate for a second grader like thinking about what you say or do before you do it.